Help reduce asthma and allergies with vapor steam cleaners

 How can any method of cleaning be better than a Dry Steam Cleaner for allergy sufferer, or the chemically sensitive?
 Eliminating the triggers and toxins that can cause sufferers unnecessary discomforts can be simply solved be reducing the potential initial causes.

-Click below to our informative pages: How to create a Dust Free Bedroom
+Click below to our informative pages

 Powerful dry steam cleaners are proven to kill 100% of all dust mites and denature their allergens.
-This line of steam cleaners and steam cleaners with suction are safe, high quality and great for chemical free cleaning and allergen control.
+Our line of steam cleaners and steam cleaners with suction are safe, high quality and great for chemical free cleaning and allergen control.
 Steam cleaners will make light work of household chores.

 We have gathered basic statistics to help enlighten and make all of us think just a little more about how we too can change our environment, improve our health, and our children's health.

 * An estimated 20 million Americans suffer from asthma (1 in 15 Americans), and 50% of asthma cases are œallergic-asthma.
 The prevalence of asthma has been increasing since the early 1980s across all age, sex and racial groups.

 * Asthma is the most common chronic condition among children.

 * Asthma is more common among adult women than adult men.

 * Asthma is more common among male children than female children.

 * Asthma is more common among children (7 to 10%) than adults (3 to 5%).